MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 - Screen share from chat without audio
 - Simultaneous video and screen sharing send and receive

-### Teams on Chrome browser versus Teams client for VDI
+### Teams on Chrome browser versus Teams desktop app for VDI

-Teams on Chrome browser doesn't provide a replacement for VDI client with AV optimization.
-For chat and collaboration, it will work fine.
-When media is needed, there are some experiences that may not meet user expectations on Chrome browser.
+Teams on Chrome browser doesn't provide a replacement for the Teams desktop app for VDI with AV optimization.
+The chat and collaboration experience works as expected.
+When media is needed, there are some experiences that may not meet user expectations on the Chrome browser.

 - The audio and video streaming experience may not be optimal.
 Users may experiences delays or reduced quality.
 - Device settings aren't available in browser settings.
 - Device management is handled through the browser and requires multiple settings in browser site settings.
 - Device settings may also need to be set in Windows device management.

 ## Teams on VDI - Chat and collaboration

-If your organization wants to only use Chat and collaboration features in Teams, you can use policies to turn off calling and meeting functionality.
+If your organization wants to only use Chat and collaboration features in Teams, you can set policies to turn off calling and meeting functionality.
 For steps for how to do this, see Appendix B.

-It can take some time (a few hours) for policy changes to propagate across the tenant.
+It can take some time (a few hours) for policy changes to propagate.
 If you don’t see changes for a given account immediately, try again after a few hours.

 ### Migrating chat and collaboration to Citrix with AV optimization